 Automation issues: Some customers face problems when recording automation from Touché (SE) when Lié is hosted in Maschine 2 Standalone or AU.
 Maschine 2 seems to have trouble coping with the amount of MIDI CC being sent by Touché (SE).
 We currently seek to address the issue with help of Native Instruments (status of June 2019).

 Not compatible: Reason uses a special way to communicate with external MIDI devices that renders it unusable with our companion app Lié.
-Unfortunately, we don't see a workaround being offered any time soon.
+We have been in contact with Propellerhead: Unfortunately, there is no workaround for this at the moment.

 Lié is not tested in non-listed DAWs, but it could work.
 We cannot guarantee a solution for issues in unsupported DAWs or DAWs with known issues.